bbc/tams/docs/adr/0021-storage-label-format.md

 ## Context and Problem Statement

-At our previous in-person event, we had a number of requests to put together some guidance on the use of `get_urls` labels on flow segments.
+At an in-person discussion session in May 2024, there was discussion around putting together some guidance on the use of `get_urls` labels on flow segments.
-People wanted these to provide information to aid the selection of URLs where multiple are available.
+This would provide information to aid the selection of URLs where multiple are available.
 This ADR explores options for where to specify a means to signal this information.

 ## Considered Options